pu-cc/gm_gpio_ringosc/README.md

 ## Test Methodology and Expectations

+1. **GPIO ring oscillator**: Is used to detect electrical degradation.
+Changes in frequency can indicate issues such as increased leakage current, degraded switching speed, or internal damage to the GPIO cells.
+In addition, another oscillator is operated in spec as a reference.
+2. **Temperature Monitoring**: Ring oscillators change with temperature.
+The temperature is kept constant during the test, but to avoid misinterpretations, it is also monitored.
+3. **Voltage Monitoring**:
+4. **Current Monitoring**:
+5. **Constant logic '0' and '1' levels**:
+6. **Accelerated aging at high temperatures**:

 ### :repeat: GPIO Ring Oscillators

 We will implement a ring oscillator on the GPIOs to measure frequency variations under different voltage stress conditions, as they are highly sensitive to changes in the electrical properties of the circuit.
 When the GPIOs are exposed to over-voltage conditions, these properties can shift, which directly impacts the oscillation frequency.

-1. **Detect Electrical Degradation**: Changes in frequency can indicate issues such as increased leakage current, degraded switching speed, or internal damage to the GPIO cells.
-2. **It Provides a Quantifiable Metric**: Frequency shifts are easy to measure and provide a clear, quantifiable metric for evaluating how well the GPIOs tolerate over-voltage stress.

 #### Oscillator Instance